reyesaldasoro/fractures/README.md

 colormap <span class="string">gray</span>
 </pre><img vspace="5" hspace="5" src="Figures/guideFractures_01.png" alt="">

 <p>If you are going to handle numerous images, it can be convenient to read the dicom and then save in Matlab format as a .mat  file.
-You can save the header and the image into a single file, the image with the name "Xray" and the header with the name "Xray_info".
-Later on you can also add the mask (the three landmarks) as "Xray_mask".
+You can save the header and the image into a single file.
+In subsequent files, the image will be identified with the name <b>"Xray"</b> and the header with the name <b>"Xray_info"</b>.
+Later on you can also add the mask (the three landmarks) as <b>"Xray_mask"</b>.
 Then these can be loaded together from one file, e.g.</p><pre class="codeinput">clear
 load(<span class="string">'D:\PATIENT_PA.mat'</span>)

 whos